 Who is protected under this law?

 Many people are protected under this law, including part-time workers, undocumented workers, interns, many independent contractors, and probationary workers.
-If an employer has four or more employees, they must comply with the law.
+If an employer has four or more employees, or one or more domestic worker, they must comply with the law.

 How do employers comply with this law?

 Employers should review forms used in their hiring and reassignment processes to ensure that they do not require individuals to consent to a credit check.
 Employers can be sure they are complying with this law by ceasing to ask potential or current employees about their credit and by not utilizing a service that reports on their potential or current employees’ credit.

 What are some examples of credit information that an employer cannot ask about?

 Employers cannot inquire about payment history or credit worthiness, credit standing, or credit capacity.
 That includes credit card debt, child support, student loans, a foreclosure, missed or late payments, bankruptcies, judgments, and liens.

 How can an employer know whether it fits an exemption and is allowed to check a current or potential employee’s credit?